Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

 Firstly, we consider observations of the equilibrium solution, so that we are essentially studying the decay of the observer towards the equilibrium.
 The left panel of figure~\ref{fignonlin} shows the decay rates of the observer solution with the following two initial conditions, with the feedback term set to zero, and for the case with $(\varphi_\rho, \varphi_u) = (0.2, 10)$:

 Note that the perturbation strength is 10 times larger than the ``quasi-linear'' case with the perturbation in equation~\eqref{eqlinpert}.
 We consider two cases, $k=1$ and $k=3$.
-The cases with other values of $k > 1$ show behaviour very similar to the case $k=3$ and hence is not shown here explicitly.
+The cases with other values of $k > 1$ show a very similar behavior to the case $k=3$ and hence is not shown here explicitly.
 For reference, we have also plotted the decay rates of the linear case as well.

 The right panel of that figure shows the actual observer solutions for the $k = 1$ case.
 Note the different scales for the nonlinear (left axis) and linear (right axis) regimes.
 We clearly see that with perturbation strength of $5.10^{-1}$, even though the initial condition only has $k=1$ mode present, at time $t=0.1$, higher modes are excited (dotted line, with no feedback).
-When the observer feedback is added, the solution very quickly decays to before higher modes are excited, bringing the perturbation to the level where the linear theory is a good approximation and thus the decay rate is identical to that of the linear case of perturbation strength $5.10^{-2}$.
+When the observer feedback is added, the solution very quickly decays before higher modes are excited, bringing the perturbation to the level where the linear theory is a good approximation and thus the decay rate is identical to that of the linear case of perturbation strength $5.10^{-2}$.

 The case for $k = 3$ (and indeed all higher modes with $k > 1$) is quite interesting.
 In this case, the initial condition of $k = 3$ excites the $k = 1$ mode.
-Thus even with the observer feedback is added, the decay rate is not the same as the linear $k=3$ decay rate but rather it is closer to the linear $k = 1$ rate.
+Thus even when the observer feedback is added, the decay rate is not the same as the linear $k=3$ decay rate but rather it is closer to the linear $k = 1$ rate.
 The same behavior is seen for other modes with $k > 1$.
-Figure~\ref{fignonlin} shows example of this decay for $k=3,6$, along with the actual observers.
+Figure~\ref{fignonlin} shows example of this decay for $k=3$ and $k=6$, along with the actual observers.
 It is quite clear that in the quasi-linear case, modes other than the one contained in the initial condition are not excited while in the nonlinear case, they are quite clearly excited.

-Finally, we also performed numerical experiments with fully nonlinear observer with partial observations over various domain sizes, as discussed in detail in section~\ref{subsec-partial}.
-Surprisingly, the behavior in the nonlinear case is very similar to the linear case: the decay rate is close to being linear in the size of the domain - see the right panel of figure~\ref{partobsrate} and the bottom left panel of figure~\ref{fignonlin}.
+Finally, we also performed numerical experiments, still with the full state observer on the nonlinear system, but now with partial observations over various domain sizes, as discussed in section~\ref{subsec-partial}.
+Quite surprisingly, the behavior in the nonlinear case is very similar to the linear case: the decay rate is close to being linear in the size of the domain - see the right panel of figure~\ref{partobsrate} and the bottom left panel of figure~\ref{fignonlin}.